brutella/hc/Readme.md

 ## Overview

 HomeKit is a set of protocols and libraries to access accessories used for Home Automation.
-Unfortunately the protocol is not open source and the official documentation is only available to MFi members. *hap.go* is a complete implementation of the HAP in Go and does not depend on any OS.
+Unfortunately the protocol is not open source and the official documentation is only available to MFi members.
+HomeControl is a complete implementation of the HAP in Go and does not depend on any OS.

-Read the API documentation here: http://godoc.org/github.com/brutella/hap
+Read the API documentation here: http://godoc.org/github.com/brutella/hc

 ## Features